Destinations Greece The Ionian Islands

 Kefalonia · west coast

-The white-pebble crescent in every Greek-islands brochure — the long view down from the Assos road is the photograph; the swim itself involves a serious downhill drive and a sharp-pebble entry.
+The white-pebble crescent in every Greek-islands brochure: the long view down from the Assos road is the photograph, and the swim itself involves a steep downhill drive and a sharp-pebble entry.
 Go for the photograph and a 30-minute swim, then lunch up at Assos (the village two coves over).

 Free · car